near/NEPs/specs/RuntimeSpec/Scenarios/FinancialTransaction.md

 the entire accounts, so several users using the same account through different access keys need not to worry about accidentally reusing each other's nonces.

-The block hash is used to calculate the transaction "freshness".
-It is used to make sure the transaction does not get lost (let's say somewhere in the network) and then arrive days, weeks or years later when it is not longer relevant or would be undesirable to execute.
+The block hash is used to calculate a transaction's "freshness".
+It is used to make sure a transaction does not get lost (let's say somewhere in the network) and then arrive days, weeks, or years later when it is not longer relevant and would be undesirable to execute.
-The transaction does not need to arrive at the specific block, instead it is required to arrive within certain number of blocks from the bock identified by the `block_hash`.
+A transaction does not need to arrive at a specific block, instead it is required to arrive within a certain number of blocks from the block identified by the `block_hash`.
 Any transaction arriving outside this threshold is considered to be invalid.
-Allowed delay is defined by `transaction_validity_period` option in chain’s genesis file.
-On mainnet the value is 86400 (which corresponds to roughly a day) while on testnet it’s 100.
+Allowed delay is defined by `transaction_validity_period` option in the chain’s genesis file.
+On mainnet, this value is 86400 (which corresponds to roughly a day) and on testnet it is 100.

 near-shell or other tool that Alice uses then signs this transaction, by: computing the hash of the transaction and signing it with the secret key, resulting in a `SignedTransaction` object.